ChatCFD: An LLM-Driven Agent for End-to-End CFD Automation with Structured Knowledge and Reasoning: ChatCFD Pipeline Design

 \subsection{Stage 0: Knowledge Base Construction}

 The preprocessing aims to establish a foundational knowledge base for CFD tasks, performed in advance to optimize ChatCFD’s operations.
 Ideally, this knowledge base contains general CFD principles (e.g., numerical differentiation, discretization schemes), OpenFOAM-specific manuals, and a comprehensive example library.
 Fine-tuning large language models (LLMs) for general CFD knowledge is beyond the current scope; readers are referred to recent work by Dong et al.~\cite{dong2025fine}.
 This study focuses on preprocessing OpenFOAM manuals and publicly accessible examples.
-A systematic analysis of OpenFOAM manuals and tutorials constructs a structured JSON database, cataloging essential parameters such as solver configurations, turbulence models, and file dependencies, providing a critical foundation for accurate case setup and error correction.

-Initially, preprocessed manual and tutorial data define the file dependency relationship, accessed during the RAG process to enhance the agent's error correction ability.
-To ensure robust operation, strategic case filtering is implemented, removing OpenFOAM-specific headers, excluding cases with external dependencies or auxiliary folders to maintain independence, and filtering out cases with extensive non-uniform field definitions that reduce LLM response quality without contributing to configuration.
-Filtering criteria and implementation details are provided in Appendix A.
+Through a systematic analysis of OpenFOAM manuals and tutorials, we construct a structured JSON database that records key parameters such as solver configurations, turbulence models, and file dependencies, laying the foundation for accurate case setup and error correction.
+Additionally, a vector database is established to further enhance the understanding of OpenFOAM and to generate more precise OpenFOAM case descriptions.
+As shown in Fig. \ref{fig_db}, the database primarily comprises two components: a Structured Database in JSON format and a Vector Database for efficient retrieval.
+The Structured Database includes the following parts: